hughbris/grav-plugin-pushy/README.md

 ✔ Test this by checking the Git repository status with your Git client (`git status` or using a front end).

 #### You are logged into Admin with sufficient permissions
-🦆 A group permission to allow publishing access is high on the TODO list.
-For now, log in as a super user.
+🦆 You must be logged in as a user in the group 'publishers'.

 ✔ Refresh any Admin page and see if "Publishing" or "Publish" comes up in the side menu.